 As a result, these sorts of companies may want to purchase your business to streamline their efforts in growing.
 Their initial outreach to you may come from a corporate team partner or by an investment banker they might have hired to help them facilitate an acquisition.

 These firms often hire investment bankers who market a roll-up of their businesses to various buyers.
 This enables them to consider multiple opportunities and pursue those businesses that best meet their needs and goals.
 They are constantly searching for acquisition targets.

-- Family offices: If a high net-worth individual or family approaches you with interest in acquiring your business, it often means that they see your business as a long-term investment opportunity.
+If a high net-worth individual or family approaches you with interest in acquiring your business, it often means that they see your business as a long-term investment opportunity.

-There is also a proper way to turn down an offer to buy your business as you may not be ready now, but want to solicit potential buyers in the future.
+There is also a proper way to turn down an offer to buy your business, as you may not be ready now but want to solicit potential buyers in the future.

 What to do if you consider selling your business?